404Wolf/stainless-technical-breifing-natug/document.typ

 NATuG is split into a few panes.

 The _Side View Plot_ displays an "unrolled" view of the DNA.
 This view is modal;
-it determines what clicks do.
-Modes include things like like "juncter", which makes clicking on midpoints between DNA bases create strand-exchanges, or "nicker," where you can break apart DNA strands.

-The _Top View Plot_ is a bird's eye view of the nanotube.
-You can click on helical domains in it and it redirects you to the _Side View Plot_.
+modes determines what clicks do.
+They include "juncter", where clicking on midpoints between DNA bases creates strand-exchanges, or "nicker," to break apart DNA strands.
+The _Top View Plot_ is a bird's eye view.
+You can click on a helical domain and it redirects you to it in the _Side View Plot_.

-On the _Config Panel_ on the right side, there are config tabs, like the _Nucleic Acid Tab_, for editing DNA parameters; the _Domains Tab_, for placing the double helices;
-the _Sequencing Tab_, for choosing the DNA sequences, and more.
+On the _Config Panel_ on the right side, there are config tabs, like the _Nucleic Acid Tab_, for editing DNA parameters; the _Domains Tab_, for placing double helices; the _Sequencing Tab_, for setting DNA sequences.

 #figure(
-  image("./resources/creating-cross-strand-exchanges.png", height: 2.25in), caption: [You can create cross-strand exchanges in "juncter" mode with just a click], ) <fig:side-view-plot>
+  image("./resources/creating-cross-strand-exchanges.png", height: 2.25in), caption: [You can create cross-strand exchanges in "juncter" mode with just a click], ) <fig:creating-cross-strand-exchanges>

 To design a nanotube in NATuG, you follow many of the same steps as if you were to do it manually.

 You choose DNA parameters in the _Nucleic Acid Tab_, and then set angles between double helices in the _Domains Tab_.
 The plots of the nanotube update live.
-You can also click on double helices in the plot to modify the angles in certain ways.
+You can click in the _Top View Plot_ to modify angles in certain ways too.

-You can then enter "conjunct" mode to "weave" strands together.
+You can then click on nucleoside midpoints to create cross-strand exchanges (see
+@fig:creating-cross-strand-exchanges).
 You can chop-up strands, and create linkages.
-You assign sequences in the _Sequencing Tab_, or by clicking on strands and manually setting sequences.
+You assign sequences in the _Sequencing Tab_, or by clicking on strands.

-Finally, you can export the program state, and the sequences that you need to synthesis.
+Finally, you can export the sequences you need to synthesis.

 = Technical Overview